EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/miR_210_Experiment/small_RNASeq/small_RNASeq.md

 Raw Data
 --------

-Download the [raw data](http://wwwdev.ebi.ac.uk/enright-srv/courses/rna_cambridge_2017/course_counts/data) and put the files in a directory called 'mir210_smallRNA' in your main course_data directory.
+The data should be preinstalled.
+Otherwise download the [raw data](http://wwwdev.ebi.ac.uk/enright-srv/courses/rna_cambridge_2017/course_counts/data) and put the files in a directory called 'mir210_smallRNA' in your main course_data directory.

 <br>
 Launch RStudio